szczyglis-dev/py-gpt/docs/source/plugins.rst

 **Executing Code**

 The plugin operates similarly to the ``Code Interpreter`` in ``ChatGPT``, with the key difference that it works locally on the user's system.
 It allows for the execution of any Python code on the computer that the model may generate.
-When combined with the ``Command: Files I/O`` plugin, it facilitates running code from files saved in the ``output`` directory.
+When combined with the ``Command: Files I/O`` plugin, it facilitates running code from files saved in the ``data`` directory.
 You can also prepare your own code files and enable the model to use them or add your own plugin for this purpose.
 You can execute commands and code on the host machine or in Docker container.

 **Executing system commands**